This section was written by Leandro Cabo from rhcplivearchive.com

 In 2004, he mentioned them again: “Around 1997, I had made a couple of attempts at recording music that failed miserably.
 I expected to be able to do music just because I was me and because I had written these songs.”

-So it would seem the sessions weren’t completed as John wasn’t happy with the result.
+So it would seem that the sessions weren’t completed as John wasn’t happy with the result.

 TO RECORD ONLY WATER FOR TEN DAYS